 New platform for the next-generation of data centres

 As Newton said: “I have seen further because I have stood on the shoulders of giants.”
 This is why ThinkSystem and ThinkAgile have been built using the experience gained from Lenovo’s established server product lines, System x and ThinkServer.
-From System x we took proven reliability, performance and security, while from ThinkServer we took the concept of open standards, plus optimised manufacturing and supply chain.
+From System x we took proven trustworthiness, performance and security, while from ThinkServer we took the concept of open standards, plus optimised manufacturing and supply chain.
 In effect, Lenovo has refreshed the defining principles, from a life-cycle view, design and manufacturing, all the way through to deployment, operation, service, support and end-of-life product disposal.

 At Lenovo, we manufacture a significant proportion of our PC and server products (unlike many other players in this space), which enables quantifiably better economies of scale and builds quality control.
 We manufacture products regionally – in the Americas, Europe and the Far East – so we can optimise our supply chain down to a country level, and be more responsive to customer requirements.